 Almost half (44 per cent) of those polled believed that their vision got worse because of increased screen time.
 You can find out more about technology and the impact it has on our eyes in our blog here.

 Many who noticed a change in their vision did not seek help as they either did not believe the problem was serious, or because they felt that they would be at a higher risk for contracting Covid-19 if they went to see an optometrist.

 It’s important to get your eye’s tested regularly to help spot conditions such as cataracts and not let fear hold you back from seeing the world.
 All health care settings have lots of measures in place to keep you safe when visiting them.
-You can find out more about ours here.

 The research also revealed:

 Daniel Hardiman, Clinical Adviser at the College of Optometrists, FCOptom said: “It is very important that if you feel your vision has deteriorated or if you are experiencing any problems with your eyes, such as them becoming red or painful, that you should contact your local optometrist.